Triangle

 Course overview

-Social workers play a vital role in protecting vulnerable people, promoting human rights and helping people to make changes.
+Social workers play a vital role in protecting vulnerable people, promoting human rights and helping people to make life changes.
 As a social worker, you could be working with children, older people, carers, and people with disabilities in a role that is challenging but also incredibly rewarding.

 Our MA Social Work will give you insights into human life and the world around us.
 You will consider topics such as social justice, equality and diversity and advocacy.